fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ## Checking the height to pick a mosaic tile

 In this lab, you start picking and placing mosaic tiles with dimensions 24 x 24 x 4 mm.
-The vacuum cup is expected to touch the top of the titles with Z coordinate -154 mm.
+The vacuum cup is expected to touch the top of the tiles with Z coordinate -154 mm.
 Since there is this variation in the attachment of the gripper to the tool shaft, you need to test what is the correct height for your setup:

 ## Programming with RoboDK

-There is a [station in RoboDK](https://github.com/fspacheco/robot-program/blob/main/RoboDK/box/suction-cup/HAMK_mosaic_vacuum_gripper_MG400.rdk) with the vacuum gripper and the holder for the mosaic titles.
+There is a [station in RoboDK](https://github.com/fspacheco/robot-program/blob/main/RoboDK/box/suction-cup/HAMK_mosaic_vacuum_gripper_MG400.rdk) with the vacuum gripper and the holder for the mosaic tiles.

 The station has a mosaic tile to pick and a box to place the tile into.
 The target _Pick 1_ has Z coordinate -154 mm.
 You should adjust to the value you found in your tests.